plainlystated/xencap/README.md

 ## Terminology
 If you're not already familiar with xen terminology (VIF, PBD, SR, etc), you should familiarize yourself with it, as those terms are used in this library.
 There's a handy overview in the [XenServer docs](http://docs.vmd.citrix.com/XenServer/6.0.0/1.0/en_gb/sdk.html#object_model_overview), though the terms apply to xen in general (xen, XCP, XenServer).

+## Hiding Complexity
+Xen is a complex project, and a running xen system has lots of moving parts (see Terminology, above).
+It is not the intent of this project to abstract away that complexity, but rather to allow automated management of it (in a version-controllable way).

 ## Example Usage
 There are a couple example tasks defined (eg `xencap:vm:list`), but to do anything meaningful you'll want to write your own.
 The following task (`xencap:vm:create:ubuntu_12_04`) uses a template (ubuntu 12.04 LTS) to create a new domain.
 It creates a VDI (virtual disk), a VBD (virtual block device, on the VDI), a VIF (Virtual Interface, on the local network), and puts it all on a new VM.
 It then starts the VM.
 ```ruby